-making it the oldest continuous celebration of its kind in the United States.
+The home of the longest-running Fourth of July celebration—it began in 1785—Bristol shows off its patriotism with a red-white-and-blue center stripe down Hope Street, its charming business district, and flags flying from many homes and businesses.
+Midway between Newport and Providence—each a 30-minute drive away—Bristol sits on a 10-square-mile peninsula between Narragansett Bay to the west and Mount Hope Bay to the east.
 Bristol was once a boatbuilding center; the Herreshoff Manufacturing Company built five consecutive America's Cup Defenders between 1893 and 1920.
-The southern end of the East Bay Bike Path lies at Independence Park.
-The bike path crosses the access road for Colt State Park, a great spot for picnics and kite flying.
+Independence Park marks the southern end of the East Bay Bike Path, which crosses the access road for Colt State Park, a great spot for picnicking and kite flying.

 Surrounded by Narragansett Bay's East and West passages, Conanicut Island comprises the town of Jamestown.
 About 9 miles long and 1 mile wide...